Starting an online business? Want to get customers to your online business and generate traffic to your website?

 Wait – do I have to do market research?
 Can’t I just start an ad or something?

-Sure, but if you don’t develop a good understanding of who your customer is you will be spend a lot of money (and / or time) with little to show for your efforts.
+Sure, but if you don’t develop a good understanding of who your customer is you will be spending a lot of money (and / or time) with little to show for your efforts.

 Step by step guide to get customers to your online business and generate traffic to your website